problemsolvingfoundation/problemsolvingmindset/Qualities.md

 An individual can only solve problems towards their own purpose only when they have overcome the obstacles society presents.

 ## Resilience
+Never giving up, overcoming all obstacles and turning them into opportunities enables a problem solver to realize their life's purpose.
+It's indeed those who never that achieve what they desire in life and tackle all challenges, unexpected or expected.

 ## Synergy

 ## Presence of Mind

 ## Minimalism

 ## Willingness to Act

 ## Positive Attitude